 Parents can teach them many things but to teach groups and social skills it requires the help of others.
 To do this, home-schooling parents will work together and set times where their kids +can learn together.

 Today, A-Yan has come with her three kids to join in so the kids can learn and play together.

-Homeschooling in Hong Kong
+Hong Kong Homeschooling

 QUESTIONS: I want to ask you; I know that your daughter attended a local elementary school and quit after second grade, what prompted this decision?

-A-Yan: She was very unhappy, and rude.
+A-Yan: She was very unhappy and rude.
 She would complain about headaches and stomach aches.
 We took to see specialists and participate in emotional support groups but there wasn’t any real improvement.
 We got to know some homeschooling families and had the chance to have our kids play together.
 When I saw their kids, I thought “why are they so bright and happy?”
 This is exactly what I wanted my kids to be like.
-So after that, I decided to withdraw her from school and give homeschooling a try.
+So, after that, I decided to withdraw her from school and give homeschooling a try.